nmax93/My-Codility-Test-Solutions/README.md

 # My-Codility-Test-Solutions
 my Codility tests solutions.
-name and deficullty are specified in title
+name and difficulty are specified in title
-description of the task and it's solution are inside the folder
+description of the test and it's solution are inside the folder

 *ALL SOLUTIONS ARE 100% MINE*